What Is a Good Debt-to-Income Ratio for a Small Business?

 • Which ones have the best margins (make the most profit)?

-• What is the standard margin for the industry?
+• What is the standard margin for your industry?

 • What combination of price raising and cost lowering can get your margin to the sweet spot?
 How does this position your business and its pricing against its competitors?

-The goal behind contemplating these questions is to free up more cash, which can in turn be used to pay down debt and lower the debt-to-income ratio.
-Besides finding ways to reduce expenses, increase revenue, and negotiate with vendors, it sometimes makes sense to get a debt consolidation loan.
+As you’ll remember from the DTI formula, reducing your debt can improve your ratio.
+Using the questions above to cut costs may free up cash you can use to pay off your debts more quickly.
+Additionally, it can sometimes make sense to get a debt consolidation loan.
 When debt is consolidated at a lower interest rate, cash flow may be easier to manage.

 If funding seems like something that might help your business, there are many options available.
-Here are a few to consider.
+Here are a few to be aware of.

-SBA loans.
-SBA loans are guaranteed by the Small Business Administration (SBA).
-They’re offered by approved lenders and typically come with competitive rates and longer loan terms.
-Small business loan requirements will vary depending upon the loan program and lender.
-In general, though, lenders will examine how a business earns its income, how the company is owned, where it operates, what other loans have been made to the business, and the creditworthiness of the applicant.
+For term loans and SBA loans, requirements will vary depending upon the loan program and lender.
+In general, though, lenders will examine factors such as how a business earns its income, how the company is owned, where it operates, what other loans have been made to the business, and the creditworthiness of the applicant.

 The Takeaway

 Taking control of your debt-to-income ratio can help your business and its chances of getting funding at good rates.
-Ideally, you should aim to have a debt-to-income ratio no higher than 36%.
+A healthy debt-to-income ratio is generally no higher than 36% – and lower is better.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.